COVID-19 and separation anxiety in pets

 If your pet is at a higher risk for separation anxiety, it can be very helpful to start these exercises sooner rather than later.
 For more information, read our article on Separation Anxiety in Dogs.

-For dogs with a history of separation anxiety, or those showing symptoms, you can try incorporating some of these treatment tactics into the above exercises.
+In addition, dogs with a history of separation anxiety, or those showing symptoms, may need some of these additional treatment tactics in conjunction with the above exercises.

 - Try a pheromone product, like Adaptil®, that mimics the comforting pheromone given off by a mother dog.
 Purchase it online or at most pet stores.